Google sells the future, powered by your personal data

 Breaking News Emails

-“We may analyze [email] content to customize search results, better detect spam and malware,” he added.
+“We may analyze [email] content to customize search results, better detect spam and malware,” he added, later noting Google has customized search in this way since 2012.

+How Google collects data from Gmail users and what it uses that data for has been a particularly sensitive topic.
+In June 2017, Google said it would stop scanning Gmail messages in order to sell targeted ads.
+After this article was published, Google’s confirmation that it does still collect data from the email of Gmail users drew attention from some journalists that cover technology and digital privacy.

+Google reached out to NBC to clarify that the company’s spokesperson was referring to “narrow use cases” in Gmail.

 It doesn’t stop there, though.
 Google says it is also leverages some of its datasets to “help build the next generation of ground-breaking artificial intelligence solutions.”
 On Tuesday, Google rolled out “Smart Replies,” in which artificial intelligence helps users finish sentences.